Water supply and sanitation in Peru: EcoSwell

+Founded in 2013, the NGO EcoSwell works on water and sanitation projects across Peru (amongst other sectors of work); they are based in the northwestern Lobitos district of the Talara region, an arid coastal area that faces water stress.
+To combat the challenges of derelict infrastructure and environmental degradation, EcoSwell primarily constructs physical WASH projects with the help of local residents and interns, including bio-remediation for wastewater management, dry toilets, grey water reuse, desalination, and groundwater monitoring.
+Their bottom-up approach to community mobilization focuses on the long-term sustainability of Peru's ecology, with a commitment to a steady-state economy.

 Economic efficiency

 It is estimated that 45% of the water produced is not counted due to physical and commercial losses, which is higher than the other 40% average of Water and sanitation in Latin America.
 This coefficient has not changed a lot during the last 12 years.
 The highest levels are detected in the provinces of Marañón and Barranca (greater than 70%).
 Some companies had water levels not accounted for at less than 10%, however, these values do not seem viable given the low level of household metering (50%).

 Financial aspects

 Water tariffs in Peru are somewhat low compared to other Latin American countries and water bills are often not paid.
 As a result, according to an estimate, 95% of the country's urban service providers can be considered bankrupt.
 In many urban areas it is common to spend significant sums to water tanker operators, which are prevalent because of intermittent supply and deficient coverage.
 In rural areas, tariffs are even lower than the already low tariffs in urban areas, making it impossible to properly maintain water systems.